Regular models of ramified unitary Shimura varieties at maximal parahoric level: Introduction

 \begin{remark} When $k$ is $\pi$-modular, the canonical local model is smooth and connected.
-In contrast to other cases, it does not possess a worst point analog.
-Moreover, the splitting model coincides with the canonical local model in this case. \end{remark}
+In contrast to other cases, it does not exhibit an analogue of the worst point.
+Moreover, in this case, the splitting model coincides with the canonical local model, see also Remark \ref{rmk:pi-modular-iso}. \end{remark}

-Characterizing the splitting model as a blow-up certainly suggests that it is the ``canonical" choice in some sense.
-It remains an interesting question to justify this group-theoretically.
+Characterizing the splitting model as a blow-up certainly suggests that it is the ``canonical'' choice in some sense, see also \cite{Gora-thesis}.
+It remains an interesting open question to justify this construction from a group-theoretic perspective.